-Ancillary facility Vehicle type Site establishment access Road Type Vehicle numbers per day (Maximum per road) Lilyfield Road (left and right in and out) Unclassified Regional Road 44 The Crescent Light vehicles The Crescent (left-in, left-out) State Road 20 civil site (C6) Heavy vehicles The Crescent (left-in, left-out) State Road 10 Victoria Light vehicles Victoria Road (left-in, left-out) State Road Road civil Hornsey Street (left and right in and out) Local Road 42 site (C7) Lilyfield Road (left and right in and out) Unclassified Regional Road 72 Heavy vehicles Lilyfield Road (left and right in and out) Unclassified Regional Road 50 Hornsey Street (right in and left out) Local Road 30 Via the Rozelle civil and tunnel site Haulage Route (within construction site) 100 Iron Cove Light vehicles Victoria Road (left-in, left-out) State Road Link civil Byrnes Street (left and right in and out) Local Road site (C8) Clubb Street (left and right in and out) Local Road Toelle Street (left and right in and out) Local Road 42 Callan Street (left and right in and out) Local Road Springside Street (left and right in and Local Road out) Local Road Wanning Street (left and right in and out) State Dood 110 neavy vehicles Clubb Street(left and right in and out) 20 Clubb Street (left and right in and out) 30 Callan Street (left and right in and out) Local Road 30 Glebe Light vehicles lames Craig Road Local road Island Light vehicles Port Access Road Private road civil site Sommerville Road Private road / right 10 Heavy vehicles James Craig Road Local road Port Access Road Private road Sommerville Road Private road / right of carriageway 5 White Bay civil Light vehicles Sommerville Road (left in, right out) Unclassified Regional Road 20 site (C11) Heavy vehicles Sommerville Road (left in, right out) Unclassified Regional Road 10
+Ancillary facility Vehicle type Site establishment access Road Type Vehicle numbers per day (Maximum per road) Lilyfield Road (left and right in and out) Unclassified Regional Road 44 The Crescent Light vehicles The Crescent (left-in, left-out) State Road 20 civil site (C6) Heavy vehicles The Crescent (left-in, left-out) State Road 10 Victoria Light vehicles Victoria Road (left-in, left-out) State Road Road civil site (C7) Hornsey Street (left and right in and out) Lilyfield Road (left and right in and out) Local Road Unclassified Regional Road 42 Heavy vehicles Lilyfield Road (left and right in and out) Unclassified Regional Road 50 Hornsey Street (right in and left out) Local Road 30 Via the Rozelle civil and tunnel site Haulage Route (within construction site) 100 Iron Cove Light vehicles Victoria Road (left-in, left-out) State Road · · · · · · · · · · · · · · · · · · · Link civil site (C8) Byrnes Street (left and right in and out) Local Road Clubb Street (left and right in and out) Local Road Toelle Street (left and right in and out) Local Road 42 Callan Street (left and right in and out) Local Road Springside Street (left and right in and Local Road Manning Street (left and right in and out) Local Road Heavy vehicles Victoria Road (left-in, left-out) State Road 110 Clubb Street(left and right in and out) Local Road 30 Toelle Street (left and right in and out) Local Road 30 Callan Street (left and right in and out) Local Road 30 Glebe Light vehicles James Craig Road Local road Island Port Access Road Private road 10 civil site · · · · · · · · · · Sommerville Road Private road / right of carriageway 10 Heavy vehicles James Craig Road Local road Port Access Road Private road 5 - 4 Sommerville Road Private road / right of carriageway 5 White Bay civil Light vehicles Sommerville Road (left in, right out) Unclassified Regional Road 20 site (C11) Heavy vehicles Sommerville Road (left in, right out) Unclassified Regional Road 10

-Note: A local road is defined for the Project as any road or street which is unclassified and is not included in the NSW RMS Schedule of Classified Roads and Unclassified Regional Roads (January 2014).
+\ Note: A local road is defined for the Project as any road or street which is unclassified and is not included in the NSW RMS Schedule of Classified Roads and Unclassified Regional Roads (January 2014). \\ Clubb Street to be closed permanently, there will be no public access to the portion of the street within the ancillary are on this street within the project footprint.

-Clubb Street to be closed permanently, there will be no public access to the portion of the street within the ancillary facility boundary.
-Heavy vehicles will require access to the portion of the street within the project footprint.
-Toelle St heavy vehicles will require access to the portion of these streets within the project footprint.
+\\ Clubb Street to be closed permanently, there will be no public access to the portion of the street within the ancillary facility boundary.
+Heavy vehicles will require access to the portion of the street within the project footprint. \\\ Toelle St heavy vehicles will require access to the portion of these streets within the project footprint.

-Callan St there will be no public access to the portion of the street within the project footprint whilst heavy vehicles are on this street within the project footprint.
+\\\\ Callan St there will be no public access to the portion of the street within the project footprint whilst heavy vehicles